 Royal Icing Consistency – What You Need to Know

-One of the hardest things I’ve had to do as a cookie decorator was to learn how to make royal icing, and then learn how to make “the right royal icing consistency” for decorating my cookies.
+One of the hardest things I’ve had to do like a cookie decorator was to learn how to make royal icing, and then learn how to make “the right royal icing consistency” for decorating my cookies.
 I think that is the question we’ve all asked.
 What is “the right consistency” for my royal icing?
 How do I make it so my cookies look smooth and professional every time I make them?

 That my friend isn’t an easy question to answer.